holidaycheck/tech-blog/_posts/2019-06-08-browsertools#2-waterfall.md

 The chart is [taken from the spec][6] and slightly enhanced, to show the attributes and some comments about them.

+## Let's Investigate More

+I hope disecting `window.performance` especially the `User ResourceTiming Interface` triggers some interest in diving deeper into page timing insights.
+The most common use case, of course, is optimizing page speed.
+Since page speed is a very complex topic I hope this helps getting some handle on how to look at it.

 [1]: https://www.w3.org/TR/hr-time-2/#dfn-time-origin